lukeswitz/lukeswitz/README.md

   </a>

 `💻 Open source maintainer burnout is real.
 I make no money from free and privacy focused dev work.
 Licensing is expensive.
-Keep it alive with coffee, I won't last much longer ☕`
+Keep it alive with coffee, ☕`

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-Support-ffdd00?style=flat&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/lukeswitz)